The flight between Iceland and Ireland is included in the price of this tour

 Day 4: Included Flight to Dublin & Dublin Tour

-Travel to the airport together with your group and say farewell to your Icelandic Tour Director.
-Fly with your group to Dublin and check into your Dublin hotel.
-Set out on a private guided tour of Dublin.
+Travel to the airport with your group and say farewell to your Iceland tour director.
+Fly together to Dublin.
+You’ll meet your Ireland tour director at your hotel at 2 PM.
+Set out on an orientation tour of Dublin.
 Highlights include 18th century Georgian houses with brightly painted doors, tranquil parks, and wide O’Connell Street.
 Take a guided walking tour through the campus of Trinity College to view the illuminated manuscript of the Book of Kells.
 In the evening, enjoy a welcome drink with your group before dinner.

 Day 5: 6th Century Glendalough & Waterford